Gaza's health system days from being overwhelmed by COVID-19, advisers say

 The infection rate among those being tested was 21%, with a relative increase in carriers over the age of 60, he said.

-“This is a dangerous indicator since most of (those over 60) may need to be hospitalized,” Soboh added.

-Writing by Dan Williams and Nidal al-Mughrabi; Editing by Jeffrey Heller and Raissa Kasolowsky
+Writing by Dan Williams and Nidal al-Mughrabi; Editing by Jeffrey Heller, Raissa Kasolowsky and Diane Craft

 Our Standards: The Thomson Reuters Trust Principles.